-It’s important to us that you know that your personal information (data) is protected and that you have a choice about how it is used.
+It is important to us that you know that your personal information (data) is protected and that you have a choice about how it is used.
 This notice explains your rights, how we use your personal data and comply with legal obligations.
-Our policy doesn’t apply to any third parties, including social media platforms and our partners from whom you access discounts and offers, so we advise you to read those individual privacy policies.
+Our policy does not apply to any third parties, including social media platforms and our partners from whom you access discounts and offers, so we advise you to read those individual privacy policies.

-Please regularly check this policy because we update it and it is your responsibility as a Member and/or website user to check it.
-However, if we make a significant change then we will actively let you know, for example, by emailing you i.e. change the way data is processed in a way which Members wouldn’t expect.
+Please regularly check this policy because we update it, and it is your responsibility as a Member and/or website user to check it.
+However, if we make a significant change then we will actively let you know, for example, by emailing you, i.e., if we change the way data is processed in a way which Members would not expect.

-We (the data controller) are: We Are Discounts Ltd, a company registered in England and Wales Company number 04009390, whose registered office is at Unit 3 First Floor Glass House Business Park, Glass House Road, Wigan, Lancashire, England, WN3 6GL.
+We (the data controller) are: Network Digital Marketing Ltd, a company registered in England and Wales Company number 04009390, whose registered office is at Unit 3 First Floor Glass House Business Park, Glass House Road, Wigan, Lancashire, England, WN3 6GL.

 We own and operate the website https://www.charityworkerdiscounts.com/.

 We have a data protection officer who can be contacted at [email protected].

 You can contact us about any aspect of personal data by using the details provided above.
 You can also make any complaints about data protection to the Information Commissioner’s Office (ICO) – visit www.ico.org.uk for more information, including accessing their helpline.

 Unless detailed otherwise within this policy or lists of those with whom we share data, where we are Joint Controllers of personal data, we will be the main contact for any individual data subject.